nipype/pydra/docs/source/reference/glossary.rst

         of the task's parameters, so that the same task with the same parameters can be reused.

+    Combiner
+        A combiner is used to combine :ref:`State-array` values created by a split operation defined by a :ref:`Splitter` on the current node, upstream workflow nodes or stand-alone tasks.

     Container-ndim
-        The number of dimensions of the container object to be iterated over when splitting a iterable value.
+        The number of dimensions of the container object to be iterated over when using a :ref:`Splitter` to split over an iterable value.
 For example, a list-of-lists or a 2D array with `container_ndim=2` would be split over the elements of the inner lists into a single 1-D state array.
 However, if `container_ndim=1`, the outer list/2D would be split into a 1-D state array of lists/1D arrays.

     Environment
         An environment refers to a specific software encapsulation, such as a Docker